Juan del Águila: Service in France

-On October 25, 1590 he landed in Nantes (Brittany), with his army.
+On 25 October 1590 he landed in Nantes (Brittany), with his army.
 He established as an operational base the port of Blavet (now Port-Louis).
 At the end of the year he began the fortification of the city undertaken by Cristóbal de Rojas, who built the magnificent "Fuerte del Águila" (Águila Fort), named after the maestre de campo.

-On November 21, 1591 he took the castle of Blain.
-On May 21, 1592 he defeated an Anglo-French army in Craon and, after chasing the English contingent, he completely derailed it in Ambrières.
+On 21 November 1591 he took the castle of Blain.
+On 21 May 1592 he defeated an Anglo-French army in Craon and, after chasing the English contingent, he completely destroyed it in Ambrières.
 On 6 November of that year he took Brest.

 In 1593 part of the Juan del Águila army landed on Camaret and built "La Pointe des Espagnols" (The Tip of the Spaniards) fort in the Crozon peninsula, dominating the entrance to the Brest port.
 In September 1594 he failed to relieve the town of Morlaix under siege which led to bitter tensions between himself and the Duke of Mercour.
-On October 1, an Anglo-French army started a siege of Fort Crozon, while an English fleet bombarded the place from the sea.
-The garrison could only hold out until November 15, while the auxiliary army, led by Juan del Águila, failed to relieve the fort having been blocked at Plomodiern.
+On 1 October, an Anglo-French army started a siege of Fort Crozon, while an English fleet bombarded the place from the sea.
+The garrison could only hold out until 15 November, while the auxiliary army, led by Juan del Águila, failed to relieve the fort having been blocked at Plomodiern.
 On the 19th an assault by the besiegers put the garrison to the sword - there were only thirteen survivors.

 Expedition to England

 Taking advantage of the "break" that he got from the French troops, Juan del Águila decided to organize a punitive expedition against England, for helping Henry IV of France.

-Thus, on July 26, 1595, three companies of musketeers from his Tercio under the command of Captain Carlos de Amézquita sailed in four galleys.
+Thus, on 26 July 1595, three companies of musketeers from his Tercio under the command of Captain Carlos de Amézquita sailed in four galleys.
 They first made landfall in Penmarch to get supplies.
-On July 31 they left for England and landed on August 2 in Mounts Bay, Cornwall.
+On 31 July they left for England and landed on 2 August in Mounts Bay, Cornwall.
 In two days the expedition sacked and burned Mousehole (where only a pub survived), Newlyn, Paul and Penzance.
-They also cleared the heavy artillery of the British and then re-embarked on the galleys.
+They then re-embarked on the galleys.

 On 5 August, a day after setting sail back to France, they found a Dutch squadron of 46 ships from which they managed to escape but not before sinking two enemy ships.
-On August 10, Amézquita and his men landed victoriously in Blavet.
+On 10 August, Amézquita and his men landed victoriously in Blavet.
 The expedition resulted in 20 casualties, all of them in the skirmish against the Dutch.

-On May 2, 1598 the Peace of Vervins was signed, through which Spain returned all conquered places (including Blavet) in exchange for France vacating Charolais and places taken in Flanders.
+On 2 May 1598 the Peace of Vervins was signed, through which Spain returned all conquered places (including Blavet) in exchange for France vacating Charolais and places taken in Flanders.

 Therefore, Juan del Águila and the tercio had to return to Spain.